 - It can increase the risk of miscarriage during pregnancy due to its downward pushing movement.

-- It can also lead to a miscarriage due to stimulating muscle contractions in the uterus.
+- It can lead to a miscarriage by stimulating muscle contractions in the uterus.

 - If taken with blood thinning medications, it may affect their effectiveness.

-- Taking Triphala churna during pregnancy can cause allergic reactions like swelling in the mouth or throat, skin itchiness and redness, and breath shortness.
+- Taking Triphala churna during pregnancy can cause allergic reactions, like swelling in the mouth or throat, skin itching and redness, and shortness of breath.

-- It can cause a healing crisis with symptoms such as nausea, headache, tiredness, and stomach upset.
+- It can cause nausea, headache, tiredness, and stomach upsets.

 Can You Take Triphala While Breastfeeding?

-Breastfeeding mothers should not consume Triphala as the properties of this herb may pass on to the baby via breast milk.
-If you still want to take Triphala churna during breastfeeding, make sure to consult your obstetrician to know the extent of the risks and benefits.
+Breastfeeding mothers should not consume Triphala, as the properties of this herb may pass on to the baby via breast milk.
+If you still want to take Triphala churna during breastfeeding, make sure to consult your doctor to know the extent of the risks and benefits.

-Triphala has many benefits.
-It is a herbal remedy to cure many ailments, including preventing inflammation and as a treatment for constipation and dental issues like gum inflammation plaque buildup.
+Triphala is used as a herbal remedy to cure many ailments, including inflammation, constipation, and dental issues like gum inflammation or plaque buildup.
 But it is highly unsuitable and dangerous to take during pregnancy or while breastfeeding.
-If consumed during pregnancy or while breastfeeding, it may pose risk to your as well as your baby’s health.
+If consumed during those times, it may pose risk to the health of both you and your baby.
 So, it is best avoided.